codatio/codat-docs/docs/lending/guides/loan-writeback/introduction.md

 This solution covers the loan writeback procedure for both general lending, such as term loans, and selective invoice finance.

-:::tip Use our SDK
+:::tip Save time with our SDK

-Save time by using our Lending SDK to integrate directly with our API.
+Deploy your loan writeback solution quicker by using our Lending SDK to integrate directly with our API.
 The loan writeback namespace includes all the methods you need to develop your loan writeback solution.

-Check out our docs for [typescript](https://github.com/codatio/client-sdk-typescript/tree/main/lending#loanwriteback), [python](https://github.com/codatio/client-sdk-python/tree/main/lending#loan_writeback), [C#](https://github.com/codatio/client-sdk-csharp/tree/main/lending#loanwriteback), [Go](https://github.com/codatio/client-sdk-go/tree/main/lending#loanwriteback), and [Java](https://github.com/codatio/client-sdk-java/tree/main/lending#loanwriteback).
+Check out our SDKs for [TypeScript](https://github.com/codatio/client-sdk-typescript/tree/main/lending#loanwriteback), [Python](https://github.com/codatio/client-sdk-python/tree/main/lending#loan_writeback), [C#](https://github.com/codatio/client-sdk-csharp/tree/main/lending#loanwriteback), [Go](https://github.com/codatio/client-sdk-go/tree/main/lending#loanwriteback), and [Java](https://github.com/codatio/client-sdk-java/tree/main/lending#loanwriteback).

 :::